matttpj/CarND-Traffic-Sign-Classifier/writeup_CarND-Traffic-Sign-Classifier_P3.md

 <img src="./output_images/lenet.png" width=50% height=50%>
 <br/>

-Taking above LeNet model, as a starting point my final model consisted of the following layers:
+Taking above LeNet model as a starting point, my final model consisted of the following layers:
-_[minimally changed from the starter code provided]_
+_[in fact, it was minimally changed from the starter code provided]_

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|